 - If massage therapy can target sensory pathways that can help people with ankle sprains avoid chronic ankle instability (which can affect as many as 40 percent of people who experience this type of injury).

 - Don’t use massage therapy to postpone seeing a health care provider about a medical problem.

 - If you’re unsure whether massage therapy would be appropriate for you, discuss your concerns with your health care provider, who may also be able to help you select a massage therapist.

 - Ask about the training, experience, and credentials of the massage therapist you are considering.
 Also ask about the number of treatments that might be needed, the cost, and insurance coverage.

-- For more tips on finding a complementary health practitioner, such as a massage therapist, see the National Center for Complementary and Integrative Health’s (NCCIH) Web page How To Find a Complementary Health Practitioner.
+- For more tips on finding a massage therapist or other complementary health practitioner, see NCCIH’s webpage How To Find a Complementary Health Practitioner.

 For More Information

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.